gorfremmus/hello-world/README.md

 # hello-world
-My first code work in my life
+My first code work in my life.
 I have never programmed any code.